 Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

-Sunday's game features the No. 1 South Carolina Gamecocks (6-0) and the Duke Blue Devils (5-2) matching up at Cameron Indoor Stadium in what is expected to be a lopsided matchup, with a projected 77-64 win for heavily favored South Carolina according to our computer prediction.
-Tipoff is at 1:00 PM ET on December 3.
+Sunday's game features the No. 1 South Carolina Gamecocks (6-0) and the Duke Blue Devils (5-2) clashing at Cameron Indoor Stadium in what should be a lopsided matchup, with a projected 77-64 victory for heavily favored South Carolina according to our computer prediction.
+Game time is at 1:00 PM ET on December 3.

-Their last time out, the Blue Devils won on Thursday 72-65 over Georgia.
+The Blue Devils are coming off of a 72-65 win over Georgia in their last game on Thursday.

-The Blue Devils are coming off of a 72-65 victory over Georgia in their last game on Thursday.
-In their last outing on Thursday, the Gamecocks secured a 65-58 win over North Carolina.
-Ashlon Jackson scored a team-high 18 points for the Blue Devils in the victory.
-Bree Hall recorded 15 points, one rebound and zero assists for the Gamecocks.
+The Blue Devils are coming off of a 72-65 win over Georgia in their most recent outing on Thursday.
+The Gamecocks' most recent game on Thursday ended in a 65-58 victory against North Carolina.
+Ashlon Jackson put up 18 points, three rebounds and five assists for the Blue Devils.
+Bree Hall scored 15 points in the Gamecocks' victory, leading the team.

 Catch college basketball action all season long on Fubo!